Maurice Gibb: Death

-Gibb died suddenly at age 53 at Mount Sinai Medical Center in Miami Beach, Florida, on 12 January 2003, due to complications of a twisted intestine, which caused him to go into cardiac arrest.
-His wife, children and brothers were with him when he died.
+Gibb died suddenly from a cardiac arrest at the age of 53 at Mount Sinai Medical Center in Miami Beach, Florida, on 12 January 2003, following surgery for a twisted intestine.

 A private funeral was attended by about 200 family and friends, including Michael Jackson and Harry Wayne Casey.
 After the service, his body was cremated.
 Journalist and family friend Jennifer Valoppi said, "It was emotional, there was humor.
 Everybody talked about how this was a man who really celebrated life and so this was a celebration of his life."
 Nat Kipner, who managed the Bee Gees early in their career in Australia in 1966, also attended the service.
 Barry and Robin Gibb told the BBC about Maurice's death, "The fact that they had to operate on Maurice during the shock of cardiac arrest is very questionable."
 Barry said, "None of the sequence of events have yet made sense to us."

 Robin Gibb spoke to Mojo magazine about Maurice's death in 2003: "We were kids together, and teenagers.
 We spent the whole of our lives with each other because of our music.
 I can't accept that he's dead.
 I just imagine he's alive somewhere else."
-Barry and Robin ceased performing as a group for a time, but later decided to perform occasionally under the Bee Gees banner before twin brother Robin died at age 62 of liver and kidney failure from colorectal cancer on 20 May 2012.
+Barry and Robin ceased performing as a group for a time, but later decided to perform occasionally under the Bee Gees banner until Robin died at the age of 62, from liver and kidney failure from colorectal cancer, on 20 May 2012.

 Influences

 Gibb's influences were the Beatles, the Everly Brothers, Cliff Richard, Paul Anka and the Mills Brothers.
-According to Gibb he listened to the Beatles' early records when he was a child and was later influenced by Paul McCartney's bass guitar-playing.
+According to Gibb, he listened to the Beatles' early records when he was a child and was later influenced by Paul McCartney's bass guitar-playing.
 Talking about the song "Have You Heard the Word" by the Fut, on which Gibb sang and played bass, he said that "We were just getting ready to do some tracks and we were just doing nothing and I was fartin' around on the bass.
 I was a big Paul freak.
 He was a great teacher for me."
-Gibb added that "I could play every bass lick he [McCartney] played", especially "Michelle", saying that its bass-line was "really tasteful stuff, and way ahead, way ahead of his time".
+Gibb added that "I could play every bass lick he [McCartney] played", especially "Michelle", saying that its bassline was "really tasteful stuff, and way ahead, way ahead of his time".